moatazsaad/msml641-project/reports/week11.md

 ## Shipped this week

-* Audited weak labels that were marked as positive but contradicted the review text
-* Hand-checked flagged reviews before changing labels
-* Fixed 493 confirmed-wrong labels in the master labeled CSV
+* Audited and corrected weak labels, fixing 493 confirmed-wrong labels
-* Regenerated `data/splits/train.csv`, `data/splits/val.csv`, and `data/splits/test.csv`
-* Retrained TF-IDF on the corrected labels
-* Updated and retrained DistilBERT on the corrected labels
+* Regenerated train/validation/test splits and retrained TF-IDF and DistilBERT
-* Added class weighting to DistilBERT
+* Selected DistilBERT as the final model based on stronger evaluation results
+* Validated thresholds and course-level workload aggregation
-* Added a fixed random seed and main guard to `train_distilbert.py`
+* Added low-evidence handling and historical grade context
-* Added `requirements.txt`
+* Verified that grades do not affect workload signals or schedule risk
+* Integrated final DistilBERT inference into the backend
+* Added live review fetching for new courses, caching, and backend/API testing
-* Regenerated `data/course_workload_signals.json`
+* Regenerated course workload signals and updated project requirements

 ## User / validation learning